-If you are a business owner with a business page on Facebook, then you’ve probably heard of a Facebook ad campaign (if you haven’t already played around with one!).
+Then, you’ve probably heard of a Facebook ad campaign (if you haven’t already played around with one!).

 But it only works if you structure your Facebook ad campaign correctly- don’t worry, we’ll dive more into this as we go!

-More traditional forms of advertising; you can reach thousands of people for just a couple bucks.
+More traditional forms of advertising; you can reach thousands of people for just a couple of bucks.

 There are a lot of perks in utilizing a Facebook ad campaign, but as we said, it has to be structured correctly in order to work effectively.

 How Do You Create A Facebook Ad Campaign?

 So before you launch your first Facebook ad campaign, there are quite a few elements that go into making a Facebook ad campaign work effectively.

 And we’re going to really dive deep and talk about each one of those items in today’s blog.

 A common thing we often hear from new clients is, “Facebook is always suggesting that I boost my posts.

 But, why hasn’t that brought me more sales yet?”
 Does that sound like you, too?